mfem/web/src/gpu-tips-n-tricks.md

 # MFEM device handling:
 MFEM relies mainly on two features for running algorithms on devices such as GPUs:

 - The memory manager, handles transparently moving data between host (CPU) and device (GPU for instance),
-- `MFEM_FORALL` allows to abstract `for` loops to parallelize on an arbitrary device.
+- `MFEM_FORALL` allows to abstract `for` loops to parallelize transparently on an arbitrary device.

 ## The memory manager
 In order to make as transparent as possible the use of memory on host, or on device, MFEM relies on a memory manager.
 Instead of storing a pointer of type `T*`, each object that can be accessed on a device contains `Memory<T>` objects.
-The `Memory<T>` objects handle host and device pointers, memory allocations, and data synchronization between host and device.
+The `Memory<T>` objects handle host and device pointers, memory allocations, and data synchronizations between host and device.

 To get the pointer `T*` from a `Memory<T>` object, one has to use the `Read()`, `Write()`, or `ReadWrite()` methods.

--  `Read()` returns a `const T*` pointer, and should be use when the data will only be read,
+-  `Read()` returns a `const T*` pointer, and should be used when the data will only be read,
 -  `Write()` returns a `T*` pointer, and should be used when writing data **without** using any previously contained data,
 -  `ReadWrite()` returns `T*` pointer, and should be used when read and write access to the pointer are required.